-ROYAL BOTANIC GARDENS SYDNEY
+Royal Botanic Gardens Sydney

 Plant Distribution Agreement

-·
+Biologica I material requested

-In response to the Convention on Biological Diversity, the Royal Botanic Gardens Sydney supplies biological material, living or non-living, on the condition that
+onse to the Convention on Biological Diversity, the Royal Botanic Gardens Sydney es biological material, living or non-living, on the condition that

 (a) The material is used for the common good in areas of Research, Education, Conservation and the development of Botanic Gardens.

 (b) If the recipient seeks to commercialise the genetic material or other constituents, its products or resources derived from it, then written permission must be obtained in advance from the Royal Botanic Gardens Sydney.
 Such commercialisation will be subject to the conditions of a separate agreement.

 (c) The genetic material or any products or resources deriving from it are not to be passed on to a third party without written permission from the Royal Botanic Gardens Sydney.

-2. It is a condition of supply that any publications resulting from the use of the material should acknowledge the Royal Beatnet Cardens Sydney as supplier.
-A copy of any publication, report or data gained from the material must be lodged with the Royal Botanic Cardens Sydney.
-In respect of material asymptement of the result of the publications resulting from the use of the material have been lodged with the Royal Botanic Cardens Sydney by 18 months from the date of receipt, then a report is to be submitted on the progress of research, in one material supplied to a supplication research in a supplication research in a supplication research in a supplication research in a supplication set supplication.
+ackno gainec In resj been l condition of supply that any publications resulting from the use of the material should volegine the Royal Botanic Cardense Sydney as supplies.
+A copy of any publication, report or data from the material must be lodged with the Royal Botanic Cardens Sydney.
+Core of material supplied for reason-f, if no publications resulting from the use of the material have odged with the Royal Botanic Cardens Sydney by 18 months from the date of receipt, then a report esubmitted on the progress of research on the material.

-I agree to comply with the conditions above.
+comply with the conditions above.

 Date Organisation

 Address

 Name of Representative

 Position of Representative

 Signed

-For attention on return to Royal Botanic Gardens Sydney by
+For atten tion on return to Royal Botanic Gardens Sydney by

-To be filed at RBG Sydney (with the request for material if applicable) at: SYD/95/1159 Figure
+at RBG Sydney (with the request for material if applicable) at: SYD/95/1159

+The KIG Sydney (with the request for material if applicable) at: 5115/35/1159 Figure 2

+To be file

-Please return this form to Exampl
+turn this form to Example a Materia

-The Director, Royal Botanic Gardens Sydney, Mrs Macquaries Road, Sydney NSW 2000 Australia a Matei Transfe